kestral246/tunnelmaker/README.md

 - Move to digging location and highlight node at ground level.
 - Point player in desired digging direction.
-- Hold sneak key (shift on pc) and right-click mouse to select digging mode.
+- Right-click mouse to select digging mode.
 Inventory icon will cycle through possible modes with each click:  'U' for digging up, 'D' for digging down, and no letter for default horizontal.
-- Release sneak key and right-click mouse to dig tunnel.
+- Shift-left-click mouse to dig tunnel.
 - There is a user option to control whether to reset direction after each dig or not (see below).

 ![Tunnelmaker Icons](images/icons.png "Tunnelmaker Icons")

 User Options menu
 ----------------
-Use shift-left-click to bring up this menu (or aux-right-click if using Android).
+Use shift-right-click to bring up this menu.

 ![Tunnelmaker User Options](images/user_options.gif "Tunnelmaker User Options")